Measures of complexity and entanglement in fermionic many-body systems: Properties of the canonical wave functions

 With this in mind one can now provide a better estimate of the size of the canonical basis set for a 3-dimensional system in a finite simulation box with sides of length $L_x=N_xdx,\, L_y=N_ydy,\, L_z=N_zdz, \, (dx=dy=dz$), ignoring spin and isospin degrees of freedom,

 At the same time the total number of single-particle quantum states in such a box is

 which is typically significantly larger.
-For example for a typical simulation box for a heavy nucleus with volume $30^3$ fm$^3$ and $dx = 1$ fm the total number of qpwfs (here ignoring spin and isospin degrees of freedom) is $N_\text{spwfs}=\times 27,000 \gg N_\text{max}\approx 2.2A<1,000$.
+For example for a typical simulation box for a heavy nucleus with volume $30^3$ fm$^3$ and $dx = 1$ fm the total number of qpwfs (here ignoring spin and isospin degrees of freedom) is $N_\text{spwfs}= 27,000 \gg N_\text{max}\approx 3.8 A<1,000$.
 This estimate is accurate only for some quantities, such as particle number and total energy, see section~\ref{section:IV}.

-The classification of the wave-functions as ``interior,'' as in Figs.~\ref{fig:phi_12} and \ref{fig:phi_44}, and ``exterior,'' as in Fig.~\ref{fig:phi_300}, depends on the momentum cutoff $\Lambda$, particularly when discussing the entropy of a quantum state, see section~\ref{section:IV}, and less so when evaluating the total energy of a system.
-Various sizes of sets of the canonical wave-functions, with $k$ smaller than the IR-knee, have been considered in the evaluation of the binding energies of nuclei~\cite{Stoitsov:1993,Reinhard:1999,Dobaczewski:1996,Tajima:2004, Tichai:2019,Robin:2021,Hoppe:2021,Fasano:2022,Chen:2022,Hu:2022,Hagen:2022,Kortelainen:2022,Tichai:2022} and they missed the long momentum tails discussed in this work and their relevance.
-Moreover, for unclear reasons, when diagonalizing the one-body density matrix these authors obtained negative canonical occupation probabilities, while it is obvious that the one-body density matrix is a positive definite Hermitian operator.
+The classification of the wave functions as ``interior,'' as in Figs.~\ref{fig:phi_12} and \ref{fig:phi_44}, and ``exterior,'' as in Fig.~\ref{fig:phi_300}, depends on the momentum cutoff $\Lambda$, particularly when discussing the entropy of a quantum state, see section~\ref{section:IV}, and less so when evaluating the total energy of a system.
+Various sizes of sets of the canonical wave functions, with $k$ smaller than the IR-knee, have been considered in the evaluation of the binding energies of nuclei~\cite{Stoitsov:1993,Reinhard:1999,Dobaczewski:1996,Tajima:2004, Tichai:2019,Robin:2021,Hoppe:2021,Fasano:2022,Chen:2022,Hu:2022,Hagen:2022,Kortelainen:2022,Tichai:2022} and they missed the long momentum tails discussed in this work and their relevance.
+Moreover, for unclear reasons, when diagonalizing the one-body density matrix these authors obtained negative canonical occupation probabilities, while it is obvious that the one-body density matrix is a non-negative definite Hermitian operator.